-- ✅ If your benchtop is a bold colour or texture then consider going for a natural splashback to avoid clashing.
+- If your benchtop is a bold colour or texture, consider using a neutral splashback to avoid clashing.

-- ✅ If you’re going for a minimal look and style then consider using neutral tones.
-A unique idea is to use the splashback as a window which will add light to the kitchen.
+- If you’re going for a minimal look and style, consider using neutral tones for your benchtop and splashback.
+A unique idea is to use the window as a splashback which will also add light to the kitchen.

 Which sink and tap combo is right for you?

-The details in your kitchen can transform the overall look, and one of the finer details include the sink and tap combination.
+The details in your kitchen can transform the overall look, and one of the finer details includes the sink and tap combination.

-Keeping in line with your kitchen’s decor is important, at this point, you’ll need to determine if your style is sharp and angular or soft and curvy, to begin with.
+Keeping in line with your kitchen’s decor is important at this point.
+To begin with, you’ll need to determine if your style is sharp and angular or soft and curvy.

 The finishing of your sink matters too.

-- ✅ The first is enamel which is made from cast-iron and then covered in enamel.
+- Enamel, which is made from cast iron and then covered in enamel.
 These types of sinks are strong and weigh a lot, but the problem is that the enamel can wear away.

-- ✅ Stainless steel sinks are a popular, durable option and can come in other colours like copper and gold.
+- Stainless steel sinks are a popular, durable option and can come in other colours like copper and gold.
 However, an issue with this material is that it scratches easily and low quality can be noisy when washing dishes.
-So consider adding insulation and heavier steel.
+So consider using heavier steel and adding insulation.

-- ✅ Finally, composite is made from quartz, granite and resin.
+- Composite is made from quartz, granite and resin.
 It is a highly durable and scratch-resistant material.
-However, an issue with it is that sometimes boiling water can crack the composite and watermarks may be left.
+However, sometimes boiling water can crack the composite, and watermarks may be left.

-Now that you’ve decided on the shape and material your sink will be, it’s time to figure out how it will be installed.
+Now that you’ve decided on the shape and material of your sink, it’s time to figure out how it will be installed.

 Best Ways To Install Your Sink

 There are three ways a sink can be fitted; top mount, under mount and flush mount.
-Basically, the difference is determined by where the lip of the sink sits in relation to the kitchen bench.
+Which one you choose is determined by where the lip of the sink sits in relation to the kitchen bench.

-Finally, a flush mount keeps the lip of the sink in line with the benchtop which gives it a clean, streamlined feel.
+- A flush mount keeps the lip of the sink in line with the benchtop, giving it a clean, streamlined feel.

 Best Tap Combos

-To finish your sink installation the perfect tap fitting is needed.
+To finish your sink installation, the perfect tap fitting is needed.
 One thing to keep in mind is to make sure that the tap extends up high enough to fit pots and pans into the sink under it.
-Preferably with just one handle to make it easier to go between temperatures too.
+The tap should have just one handle to make it easier to go between temperatures.